vburzynski/obsidian-task-status/TASKS.md

 Scenario: start of selection intersects with a callout block
 Scenario: end of selection intersects with a callout block
 ```

-## Bug Fixes

-- [x] making a multi-line selection in reverse (down to up), doesn't work
-- [x] when a selection range doesn't start at the beginning of a line, the checkbox marker gets added at the start of the selection, not the start of the line.

-## Other Ideas

-- [ ] ability to quickly make a checkbox into a non-checkbox.
-  - would this become a list item or regular text? (probably an unordered list item)

 ## Release Workflow